mlilien/bb-cplusplus/README.md

 ./dobi.sh test   # run all tests
 ./dobi.sh deploy # deploy the building block
 ```

-These point to the resources defined in dobi.yaml.
-The separation between meta.yaml and dobi.yaml is necessary to integrate the building block into another building block via dobi.

-Version information is generated automatically from git history by using building block bb-gitversion (<https://github.com/elbb/bb-gitversion>).
-In the dobi files you can reference to this generated version information by accessing them with e.g. `{env.GitVersion_MajorMinorPatch}`.
-See the `gen/env/gitversion.env` file for defined env variables to use.

 ## Using concourse CI for a CI/CD build